 Generally, market participants fall into the trap of thinking that every diamond can be considered an investment; however, as industry experts have pointed out, that’s simply not true.

 So what types of diamonds are considered investment quality?
 Interestingly, most white diamonds do not fall into that category.
 That’s because about 98 percent of all diamonds are of the white variety, meaning they are not that rare.
 Essentially, while some can be a valuable investment, to do so they must be amongst the largest and highest quality.

 Many involved in the diamond space are instead looking for opportunities in the fancy colored diamond space.
 Only around 2 percent of all diamonds are colored, meaning that they are very rare.

 Colored diamonds come in a myriad of colors, with red and blue being among the rarest and most pricy.
 Yellow diamonds fall on the more affordable end of the spectrum, and brown diamonds are cheaper still.
 For investors looking for an entry point to the diamond market, they may be an option to consider.
 Click here to read our step-by-step guide to choosing the perfect fancy colored diamond.

 All that said, buying physical diamonds is by no means the only way to gain a foothold in the diamond market.
 Investing in diamond stocks is also a possibility, though doing so requires some careful thinking.
 That’s because diamond exploration is costly compared to exploration for other resources, and it can be difficult for companies to get funding.

-The large diamond producers above may be good entry points for new diamond investors, though smaller diamond exploration companies do of course exist.
+The large diamond producers above may be good entry points for new diamond investors looking for an investment opportunity, though smaller diamond exploration companies do, of course, exist.